binbashroot/Vagrant_for_RHCSA/README.md

 ### KEY NOTES ###
 Vagrant VMs use 2CPUS and 4G of RAM per VM
-Disk size for the servers is set as a default by the Vagrantfile.
+Disk size for the servers is set as a default by the robox vm.
 Controller.yml configures the controller server to be a dhcp/tftp server.
 With additonal configuration it can be a kickstart server.
 Controller.yml also creates a basic Ansible inventory for testing with the 3 clients.
 clients.yml configures the clients to use eth1 with a static IP for testing.